usdot-jpo-ode/wzdx/data-tables/enumerated-field-definitions.md

 #### Time Verification Definitions  Table
 Term |  Time Verification Definitions Description
 ---- | ---------------------
-**Estimated** | Specific times/dates when work will or is occurring; includes advanced notice of<br>activities or unverified work zone activities.
+**Estimated (-est)** | Specific times/dates when work will or is occurring; includes advanced notice of<br>activities or unverified work zone activities.
 This date/time may be reported in<br>advance, but is not actively verified on day of event.
-**Verified** | Actual reported times/dates when work occurs.
+**Verified (-ver)** | Actual reported times/dates when work occurs.

 #### Spatial Verification Definitions Table
 Term | Spatial Verification Definitions
 ---- | ---------------------
-**Estimated** | Estimated location associated with work zone activities and lane closures.<br>An estimated measurement may be based on an approximation of a location<br>referencing method (e.g., lat/long or milepost), for example: a point relative to a<br>posted milemarker, point on a map, or GPS device that provides less than<br>centimeter accuracy.
+**Estimated (-est)** | Estimated location associated with work zone activities and lane closures.<br>An estimated measurement may be based on an approximation of a location<br>referencing method (e.g., lat/long or milepost), for example: a point relative to a<br>posted milemarker, point on a map, or GPS device that provides less than<br>centimeter accuracy.
-**Verified** | Actual reported information about work zone locations.
+**Verified (-ver)** | Actual reported information about work zone locations.
 Actual location is<br>typically measured by a calibrated navigation or survey system to centimeter<br>accuracy (six decimal places for latitude and longitude).

 #### Restriction Type Definitions Table
 RoadRestrictions | Descriptions